Yuan Xinyue: Career

 as well as the 2015 FIVB World Cup, where she helped the team win its first gold at a major world tournament after more than a decade.

 In 2016, she represented China in the Rio Olympic Games.
 The team went on to win its 3rd gold medal, after victories in 1984 and 2004.

 In 2017, she represented China in the FIVB Volleyball World Grand Prix and the FIVB World Grand Champions Cup, and helped the team win gold in the latter.
 She was awarded the Best Middle Blocker award in the World Grand Champions Cup.

 In 2018, Yuan took part in the inaugural Volleyball Nations League, in which the team won bronze.
 In August, Yuan took part in the 2018 Asian Games held in Jakarta, Indonesia.
-The team dominated the competition with eight 3-0 victories and won the championship title without dropping a single set.
+The team dominated the competition with eight 3–0 victories and won the championship title without dropping a single set.
 In October, Yuan represented China in the FIVB Volleyball Women's World Championships held in Japan.
 The team won bronze after being defeated by Italy in the semi-finals, in a gruelling five-set match.

 In 2019, Yuan took part in the 2nd Volleyball Nations League.
-During the group stage held in Hong Kong, China faced the same Italy squad which defeated them in the 2018 World Championships.
-After losing 0-2, China went on to win three consecutive sets, eventually securing a surprising 3-2 victory against Italy.
+During the group stage held in Hong Kong, the Chinese team faced the same Italian squad which defeated them in the 2018 World Championships.
+After losing 0–2, China went on to win three consecutive sets, eventually securing a surprising 3–2 victory against Italy.
 Yuan played a crucial role in this victory.
 In particular, her block at set point in the third set helped China stay in the game.

 In September 2019, Yuan again represented China in the FIVB Women's World Cup, in which China secured yet another world title after eleven straight wins.
 Throughout the tournament, China only lost three sets against their opponents.
 Yuan was a key figure in this overwhelming victory.